 A merchant cash advance is not a loan in the traditional sense.
 A funder gives a business owner a lump sum today in exchange for a percentage of future credit-card or bank-deposit receipts.
 Because it is structured as a purchase of receivables, MCAs have historically sat outside state usury caps.
 Effective APRs can run anywhere from 40 percent to well over 300 percent when you annualize the factor rate.

 That gap between how MCAs are priced and how they are regulated is the reason this product keeps appearing in the news.
+(For a plain-English primer on the consumer side of cash advances and how they differ from MCAs, see our what is a cash advance on a credit card explainer.)

 The Big Regulatory Stories in 2026